DE

 The two terms "crawling" and "indexing" are often confused or mixed up.

 A web crawler (also known as an ant, bot, web spider, or web robot) is an automated program or script that automatically searches websites for specific information.
-This process is referred to as web crawling or spidering.
+This process is known as web crawling or spidering.

 There are various uses for web crawlers.
-Essentially, web crawlers are used to collect & retrieve data from the internet.
-Most search engines use it as a means to provide up-to-date data and find the latest information online (e.g., indexing on Google search result pages).
-Analytics companies and market researchers use web crawlers to identify customer and market trends.
-Below, we introduce you to some well-known web crawlers specifically for the SEO sector:
+Essentially, web crawlers are used to gather and retrieve data from the internet.
+Most search engines use it as a means to provide up-to-date data and find the latest information on the internet (e.g., indexing on Google search results pages).
+Analytics companies and market researchers use web crawlers to determine customer and market trends.
+Below, we introduce some well-known web crawlers specifically for the SEO sector:

-Screaming Frog - is an SEO Spider Tool available as downloadable software for Mac OS, Windows, and Ubuntu.
-It is available as a free and paid version.
+• Screaming Frog - is an SEO spider tool available as downloadable software for Mac OS, Windows, and Ubuntu.
+It is available in both free and paid versions.

 Crawling vs. Indexing

 Crawling and indexing are two different things, which is often misunderstood in the SEO field.
-Crawling means that the bot (e.g., Googlebot) views and analyzes all the content on a page (which can be text, images, or CSS files).
+Crawling means that the bot (e.g., the Googlebot) looks at and analyzes all the content (which can be text, images, or CSS files) on the page.
 Indexing means that the page can be displayed in Google search results.
-One cannot go without the other.
+One cannot happen without the other.

-Imagine walking down a long hotel corridor, with closed doors to your left and right.
-Accompanying you is someone, for example, a tour guide, who in this case is the Googlebot.
+Imagine you are walking down a large hotel corridor, with closed doors to your left and right.
+You have someone with you, for instance, a travel companion, who in this case is the Googlebot.

-If Google is allowed to browse a page (a room), it can open the door and actually see what's inside (crawling).
+• If Google is allowed to search a page (a room), it can open the door and actually see what is inside (crawling).

-There may be a sign on a door indicating that the Googlebot can enter the room and is allowed to show it to others (you) (indexing possible, the page is displayed in search results).
+• There may be a sign on the door indicating that the Googlebot is allowed to enter the room and show it to other people (you) (Indexing possible, the page is displayed in search results).

-The sign on the door could also mean it must not show the room to people (“noindex”).
-The page was crawled because it could peek inside, but it is not displayed in search results because it is instructed not to show the room to people.
+• The sign on the door could also mean that it is not allowed to show the room to people (“noindex”).
+The page was crawled because it was possible to look inside, but it is not displayed in search results because it is instructed not to show the room to people.

-If a page is blocked for the crawler (e.g., a sign on the door saying "Google is not allowed here"), it will not go in and look around.
-Thus, it won’t peek into the room, yet it shows people (you) the room (index) and tells them they may enter if they wish.
+• If a page is blocked for the crawler (e.g., a sign on the door that says "Google is not allowed here"), it will not enter and look around.
+So it avoids looking into the room but shows the room (index) to people (you) and tells them they are allowed to go inside if they want.

-Even if there is an instruction inside the room to not allow people in (“noindex” meta tag), it will never see it because it wasn't allowed in.
+• Even if there is an instruction inside the room asking him not to let people enter the room (“noindex” meta-tag), he will never see it because he was not allowed into the room.

-Blocking a page via the robots.txt thus means it is eligible for indexing, regardless of whether you have a "index" or "noindex" meta robots tag in the page itself (since Google cannot see this because it is blocked), so it is treated as indexable by default.
-Of course, this means that the ranking potential of the page is reduced (because the actual content of the page cannot be really analyzed).
-If you’ve ever seen a search result with the description "The description of this page is unavailable due to robots.txt," this is the reason.
+Blocking a page via robots.txt means that it is eligible for indexing, regardless of whether you have a meta-robots tag "index" or "noindex" on the page itself (since Google cannot see it because it's blocked), so it is treated as indexable by default.
+This naturally means that the page's ranking potential is reduced (since the content of the page can't really be analyzed.
+If you have ever seen a search result where the description contains something like "The description of this page is unavailable due to robots.txt," this is the reason.

 [caption id="attachment_23214" align="aligncenter" width="607"]